Sodinokibi Ransomware Analysis

 The organization felt quite blindsided by this attack — they had enforced several precautions across the board and implemented some security best practices.
 They felt they had good systems to prevent Sodinokibi, so how could an attack like this happen to them?
 While the high-value target company reported that two-factor authentication was enabled (and should have prevented a login from an unknown 3rd party), Tetra discovered that the employee behind the “Tech Support” user account never completed the process of setting up multifactor authentication.
 Other risky user behaviors included a saved text file containing user credentials and passwords — both to their desktop and to a personal online account.
 Personal cloud accounts were on their work laptop, and they were actively using torrents to search for, download, and install movies and cracked software.
 What’s most glaring is that the “Tech Support” user had sent email attachments including a username and password list — a spreadsheet containing employee names, phone extensions, and IP addresses, all in plain text.

 Thankfully, as evidenced by extended logging in ConnectWise, there was no sign of data exfiltration.
-This threat actor was solely focused on compromise and encryption rather than stealing the client’s data.
+This threat actor was solely focused on compromise and ransoming encrypted files rather than stealing the client’s data.